Tony Blair to Wade Into Political Fight Over Brexit

 Former British Prime Minister Tony Blair has announced his return to politics, out of concern at the economic consequences of Brexit.

-"This Brexit thing has given me a direct motivation to get more involved in the politics," he told The Mirror, in an article published on May 1, the day before the 20th anniversary of his landslide victory in the 1997 general election.
+"This Brexit thing has given me a direct motivation to get more involved in the politics," he told The Mirror, in an article published the day before the 20th anniversary of his landslide victory in the 1997 general election on May 1.
 "You need to get your hands dirty and I will."

 The former leader of the Labour Party does not plan to stand for a parliamentary seat, but says he has been motivated to return to the political battlefield by Conservative politicians who are keen to deliver "Brexit no matter what the cost."
 That kind of hard Brexit—where Britain loses access to the single market and the customs union— will damage the country's economy, he said.
 "The single market put us in the Champions League of trading agreements" he told the Mirror, using a soccer metaphor.
 "A free trade agreement is like League One.
 We are relegating ourselves.”